Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Building a Lookup Table

-The \emph{door-order} $\sigma_j^r$ for a row $j$ is a permutation of $\{s_0, t_0, \dots, s_{\tau}, t_{\tau}\}$, thus having $2\tau+2$ elements.
+The \emph{door-order} $\sigma_j^r$ for a row $j$ is a permutation of $\{s_0, t_0, \dots, s_{\tau}, t_{\tau}\}$, having $2\tau+2$ elements.
 For $i = 1, \dots, \tau$, the element $s_i$ represents the lower endpoint of the door on $l(i,j)$, and $t_i$ represents the upper endpoint.
-The elements $s_0$ and $t_0$ are an exception: they describe the reach-door on the left boundary $l(0, j)$ (that is, its intersection with $\reach(P,Q)$).
-The door-order $\sigma_j^r$ represents the combinatorial order of these endpoints, as projected onto a vertical line (see Figure~\ref{fig:signature}).

-Note that some door-orders may encode the same combinatorial structure.
-In particular when door $i$ is closed, the exact position of $s_i$ and $t_i$ in a door-order is irrelevant, up to $t_i$ being before $s_i$.
+The elements $s_0$ and $t_0$ are an exception: they describe the reach-door on the boundary $l(0, j)$ (i.e., its intersection with $\reach(P,Q)$).
+The door-order $\sigma_j^r$ represents the combinatorial order of these endpoints, as projected onto a vertical line, i.e., they are sorted into their vertical order.
+Some door-orders may encode the same combinatorial structure.
+In particular, when door $i$ is closed, the exact position of $s_i$ and $t_i$ in a door-order is irrelevant, as long as $t_i$ comes before $s_i$.
 For a closed door $i$ ($i > 0$), we assign $s_i$ to the upper endpoint of $l(i,j)$ and $t_i$ to the lower endpoint.
 The values of $s_0$ and $t_0$ are defined by the reach-door and their relative order is thus a result of computation.
 We break ties between $s_i$ and $t_{i'}$ by placing $s_i$ before $t_{i'}$, and any other ties are resolved by index.
 A door-order $\sigma_i^c$ is defined analogously for a column $i$.
 We write $x <_i^c y$ if $x$ comes before $y$ in $\sigma_i^c$, and $x <_j^r y$ if $x$ comes before $y$ in $\sigma_j^r$.
-A \emph{partial door-order} is a door-order in which $s_0$ and $t_0$ are omitted (i.e. the intersection of $\reach(P,Q)$ with the door is still unknown).
+An \emph{incomplete door-order} is a door-order in which $s_0$ and $t_0$ are omitted (i.e. the intersection of $\reach(P,Q)$ with the door is still unknown); see Figure~\ref{fig:signature}.